 SUMMARY OF MNEMONIC COMMANDS A.1 COMMAND AND RESPONSE SYNTAX When issuing one or more commands to a 3000PLUS meter by some means other than the 3KP CONFIGU-RATOR software, please note the following: - SPACE CHARACTERS SHOULD NOT BE INCLUD-ED IN ANY COMMAND EXPRESSION. - ALL COMMANDS ARE TO BE TERMINATED BY A SINGLE CARRIAGE RETURN ([CR]).
 ALL RESPONSES BY THE 3000PLUS ARE ALSO TERMI-NATED BY A CARRIAGE RETURN ([CR]).
 This standard termination is not shown in the specific commands and responses listed below. - After a command has been issued, no further characters should be sent until receipt of a response to that command (ACK, NAK, or ANSWER).
 A setup (or "write") command instructs the meter to store a particular setup value in EEPROM memory, and has the general form [MNEMONIC]=[value][CR] Upon receipt of a setup command, the 3000PLUS will issue a response of either "ACKNOWLEDGED" or "NOT ACKNOWLEDGED"-i.e., of either ACK[CR] or NAK[CR] NOTE: The ACK[CR] message will be issued only after the received setup value has been successfully stored in the meter's EEPROM memory.
 A response of NAK[CR] means that the meter did not recognize the received ASCII string as a valid mnemonic command.
 If, for example, you were to issue a command of RNG= 6[CR], you would receive a response of NAK[CR] because there is a space following the equals sign (for space inclusion, see above); if you issued a command of SYN=0.05[CR], you would receive NAK[CR] because there is no "SYN" command.
+The only exception to this rule are the following MODULE PARAMETER ("MP") commands: MP1, MP2, MP3, MP4, MP5, MP8, and MP9.
+Spaces may be included in the character string being entered via the "write" form of any of these commands.
+See below for the allowed syntax of each "MP" command.
 An interrogation (or "read") command normally asks the 3000PLUS for the current value of a stored setup parameter, and has the general form [MNEMONIC][CR] Upon receipt of a valid interrogation command, the meter will issue a response of [value][CR] If the interrogation command is invalid, the only response will be NAK[CR].
-An imperative command does not store or request information, but rather tells the 3000PLUS to do something (for example, DIS=2[CR] calls the meter's "Auxiliary" output (Channel 2) to the front-panel display; RLS[CR] releases any and all presently latched limits).
-The general form of an imperative command will usually resemble that of an interrogation command, being usually a single three-character mnemonic, althoughas in the case of DIS-it can sometimes resemble a setup command.
+An imperative command does not store or request information, but rather tells the 3000PLUS to do something (for example, DIS=2[CR] calls the meter's "Auxiliary" output (Channel 2) to the front-panel display; SHN[CR] closes the installed Model 5D78 module's calibration shunt for a negative upscale reading).
+The general form of an imperative command will usually resemble that of an interrogation command, being usually a single three-character mnemonic, although-as in the case of DIS-it can sometimes resemble a setup command.
 Upon receipt of an imperative command, the meter will issue a response of either ACK[CR] or NAK[CR], depending on whether or not the command has been recognized as valid-or, if a valid command has requested a given run-time status such as the current DIS or HLD status, it will issue that value (e.g., 2 or OFF).
-NOTE: The ACK[CR] message will be issued only after the action specified by the imperative command has been successfully performed. ^{} The only exception to this rule are the following MODULE PARAMETER ("MP") commands: MP1, MP2, MP3, MP4, MP5, MP8, and MP9.
-Spaces may be included in the character string being entered via the "write" form of any of these commands.
-See below for the allowed syntax of each "MP" command. ^{} Commands are never to be terminated by CARRIAGE RETURN, LINE FEED ([CR][LF]).
+NOTE: The ACK[CR] message will be issued only after the action specified by the imperative command has been successfully performed. ^{} Commands are never to be terminated by CARRIAGE RETURN, LINE FEED ([CR][LF]).